magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

         git add -A && git commit -m "fixed deployment failure" && git push origin <branch name>

+### Deployment error {#deploy-error}
+If you encounter a deployment error to Pro Staging and Production environments, you need to have us update your `.magento.app.yaml` hooks.
+Please enter a [Support ticket]({{page.baseurl}}cloud/bk-cloud.html#gethelp) advising you need your hooks updated in Staging and Production for {{site.data.var.ece}} 2.2.

 ## Additional upgrades
 We strongly recommend upgrading yoru Fastly module to v1.2.28 or later.

 #### Related topic
 * [Composer]({{page.baseurl}}cloud/reference/cloud-composer.html)